IgniteUI/indigo-design-docfx/en/style/typography.md

 ## Typography Styles

 To use the typography system in your project, all you need to do is apply one of the text (character) styles defined in the library to a native text element.
 Sketch offers a vast selection of type presets with different sizes, colors, and alignments.
-Figma defines the Size, Weight, Line height, and Ratio (Letter spacing) and lets you adjust the alignment and apply a color style.
-While in Adobe XD, the text styles come only with predefined size and let you adjust the alignment and apply a color style.
+Figma defines the Size, Weight, Line height, and Ratio (Letter spacing) and lets you adjust the alignment and apply a color style, while in Adobe XD, the text styles come only with predefined size and let you adjust the alignment and apply a color style.

 - 6 Headlines from `H1` to `H6` for titles.
 - 2 `Subtitle` sizes.